Baines Timeline

 In 1890, Baines issued rectangular cards with golden borders, each showing four international rugby players, some of which also featured the Queen.
 These cards bear the joint 65 & 72 Carlisle Road addresses.
 They date from the time of the Baines horse-drawn carriage of cards, which bore the very same address.
 These cards were once thought, by some people, to date from 1887, a year of great celebrations for the Queen's 50th Jubilee, for half a century on the throne of England, yet they are in fact from 1890.
 The cards were made to commemorate England's return to the Home Nations tournament, in 1890.
 They are dated to 1890 because they feature players playing their first caps in 1890, such as Piercy Henderson Morrison and Jim Valentine.
 In the same series, the Scotland card features Bill MacLagan, Don Wauchope, Charles Reid and T.W.
 Irvine.
 Some of them were not selected to play in 1890 but they had been regular choices for Scotland during the previous years.
 The fact that Valentine and Morrison appear on the England card absolutely dates it to 1890, at the earliest.

 The use of 72 Carlisle Road has been seen on cards made since at least 1886.
-We can say for sure, seeing this card, that cards bearing 65 & 72 Carlisle Road together, date from as late as 1890, and may have been used in 1891.
-It was on these large, royal rugby rectangles that Baines decorated himself the 'Football Card King'.
+Cards bearing 65 & 72 Carlisle Road together, date from as late as 1890, and may have been used in 1891.
+It was on these large, royal rugby rectangles that Baines decorated himself as the 'Football Card King'.

 Advertising cards issued with just "(J.) Baines Litho, Manningham" were issued throughout the 1880's, alongside fully addressed cards.
 Adverts for Pears Soap, Halstead's Ointment and other wares have been seen on extra-large-size shield cards, on large-size shield cards, on medium-sized shield cards and also on the smallest shields; as well as on the other shapes issued, from heart-shaped cards to fan-shaped cards.